Fibrantly-transferred model structures: Fibrantly-transferred model structures along an adjunction

 \node[la] at ($(1.east)!0.5!(2.west)$) {$\bot$}; \end{tz} is a Quillen pair. \end{prop} \begin{proof} The functor $R$ preserves trivial fibrations by definition.
 To see that $R$ preserves fibrations, recall that anodyne extensions are included in $\cof(\I)$ by construction, and in $\W$ by \cref{ex:anodynewe}; then, \end{proof}

-\begin{rem} The classical approach in the presence of an adjunction is to right-induce the model structure along the right adjoint $R\colon \cC\to \cM$, where the class of fibrations and weak equivalences in $\cC$ are given by $R^{-1}(\fibM)$ and $R^{-1}(\weM)$, respectively.
-However, as we will see in \cref{application:cat}, there are settings where the right-induced model structure does not exist, while the fibrantly-induced one does.
-If the right-induced model structure exists, it coincides with the fibrantly-induced one, as they have the same cofibrations and fibrant objects (see \cite[Proposition E.1.10]{JoyalVolumeII}).
+\begin{rem} The classical approach in the presence of an adjunction is to right-transfer the model structure along the right adjoint $R\colon \cC\to \cM$, where the class of fibrations and weak equivalences in $\cC$ are given by $R^{-1}(\fibM)$ and $R^{-1}(\weM)$, respectively.
+However, as we will see in \cref{application:cat}, there are settings where the right-transferred model structure does not exist, while the fibrantly-transferred one does.
+If the right-transferred model structure exists, it coincides with the fibrantly-transferred one, as they have the same cofibrations and fibrant objects (see \cite[Proposition E.1.10]{JoyalVolumeII}).

-A dual version of \cite[Theorem 2.2.1]{HKRS} inspired by Quillen's original path object argument \cite{Quillen} (see also \cite[Theorem 6.2]{Moser} for a precise statement) gives a useful criterion for the existence of a right-induced model structure.
-When comparing our result to this statement, we can see that we no longer require that fibrant replacements are weak equivalences, which is automatic in our framework, but instead that trivial fibrations are weak equivalences, which is automatic in the right-induced framework. \end{rem}
+A dual version of \cite[Theorem 2.2.1]{HKRS} inspired by Quillen's original path object argument \cite{Quillen} (see also \cite[Theorem 6.2]{Moser} for a precise statement) gives a useful criterion for the existence of a right-transferred model structure.
+When comparing our result to this statement, we can see that we no longer require that fibrant replacements are weak equivalences, which is automatic in our framework, but instead that trivial fibrations are weak equivalences, which is automatic in the right-transferred framework. \end{rem}